anishbnair/liri-node-app/README.md

     - Get my latest 20 tweets
     - Search the song mentioned in random text file
     - Exit
-* Select options using up or down keys until you choose Exit option
+* Select option using up or down keys and enter input (e.g. movie title, song title etc.) and Liri gives you back data
+* Liri will search for a default movie/song if you don't enter movie/song title
+* Use up or down keys to select next choice
+* Choose Exit option to get out of the application